prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/T3.6/cradle_to_cradle.md

 # Cradle-to-cradle Design

-**Synonyms:** 2CC2, C2C, cradle 2 cradle, regenerative design.
+*Synonyms*: 2CC2, C2C, cradle 2 cradle, regenerative design.

 ## In Brief

-*Cradle-to-cradle Design*  is a biomimetic approach to product and system design that mimics natural processes, in which materials are considered as nutrients flowing in healthy, safe metabolisms.
+**Cradle-to-cradle Design**  is a biomimetic approach to product and system design that mimics natural processes, in which materials are considered as nutrients flowing in healthy, safe metabolisms.

 ## More in Detail